grillbaer/data-logger/README.md

 # Data Logger
 Measure, display and log temperatures with Raspberry PI.

-This is a simply hobby project for logging temperatures in my heat pump and heating system.
+This is a simple hobby project for logging temperatures of my heat pump and heating system.
-Feel free to adjust and use it in your own projects (Apache License Version 2.0).
+Feel free to use it in your own projects (Apache License Version 2.0).

 It contains some icons from [Flaticon](https://www.flaticon.com/), license [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/), see [CREDITS](CREDITS.html) for details.